PostHog/posthog.com/contents/tutorials/api-feature-flags.md

 The `decide` endpoint requires your project API key for authentication.
 To get this value, go to your project settings, and copy the value under "Project Variables."
 This is the same value you use to initialize a library.

-To get any data about a feature flag and evaluate it, you need to create the flag.
-To create one, in your PostHog instance, go to the "Feature Flags" tab, click "New feature flag," enter a key, set release conditions to 100% of users, and click save.
+Obviously you also need to create a flag before you can evaluate it.
+To create a feature flag, in your PostHog instance, go to the "Feature Flags" tab, click "New feature flag," enter a key, set release conditions to 100% of users, and click save.

 ## Request to evaluate a basic feature flag